 Raspberry Chocolate Muffins will be your new favorite breakfast treat.
 They're bakery fresh with melted chocolate chips and crunchy muffin tops everyone loves!

 In a perfect world, I'd be eating Raspberry Chocolate Muffins for breakfast every single day.
 They're that delicious.
 However, I have to be good sometime.
 Just not today.

-If you put a bunch of people in a room and asked them what their favorite flavor combo was, I bet most would say raspberries with chocolate.
-There’s just something about the tartness of raspberries mixed with the sweet bitter taste of dark chocolate that floats my boat.
-How about yours?
+If you put a bunch of folks in a room and asked them what their favorite flavor combo was, I bet most would say raspberries with chocolate.
+There's just something about the tartness of raspberries mixed with the sweet bitter taste of dark chocolate that makes folks happy.

 Why You'll Love This Recipe

 This recipe is a cousin of my Best Ever Blueberry Muffins, which means it uses the same base ingredients.
 The flavor is completely different though, which makes it stand alone.

 You could actually categorize Raspberry Chocolate Muffins as a dessert.
 I mean, they taste like cake.
 Really good cake.
 The kind of cake you want to eat with a cup of coffee in the morning.

 You'll love the tartness of the raspberries paired with sweet chocolate chips that melt in your mouth.
 It's a match made in heaven!